apiobuild/platform/content/blog/how-to-configure-chopin-store.md

 - Zelle: Provide your Zelle email or mobile number.
 - Venmo: Provide your Venmo handle.
-- PayPal: [Contact us](https://apiobuild.com/forms/business/) and let us help you integrate your [PayPal business account](https://www.paypal.com/us/business)
+- PayPal: [Contact us](https://apiobuild.com/forms/business/) and let us help you integrate your [PayPal business account](https://www.paypal.com/us/business).
+- Pay at Pick-Up: Check this box if you wish to have a button, named "Pay at Pick-up".

-If you don't add any payment options, there will be a "Submit Order" button.
+If you don't add any payment options, there will be a **"Submit Order"** button.
 You can enable as many payment options as you'd like.
 They will replace the "Submit Order" button.
 If you don't see your preferred payment methods, [drop us a message](https://apiobuild.com/forms/business/)!

 *Note: We view Zelle and Venmo as manual payment methods, which means the payment would be handled outside of the Chopin checkout.*